Only the title matters for success-starved Germany

 "I expect everyone to lead a fully professional life.
 We have a big target," he said previously.
 "I need adaptable players.
 I need players who are physically fit and can handle the conditions in Brazil.
 Heat, long travel times, time difference and different kickoff times."

-Loew has created one of the most exciting teams to watch since taking over in 2006 with fast-paced passing and an attacking game capable of shattering any defence in a split second.
+Loew has created one of the most exciting teams to watch since taking over in 2006 with fast-paced passing and an attacking game capable of shattering any defense in a split second.

 He has led the side to two semi-finals and one final in his three tournaments in charge but will be desperate to make it fourth-time lucky in Brazil.